 In this way, she brings disgrace to the Bennet family.
 Here what was expected, happens just the opposite of it.
 Therefore, one more case of Irony.

 The irony in the remarks of leading characters

-In the beginning of the novel, Fitzwilliam Darcy says that Elizabeth “is tolerable, but not handsome enough to tempt me” to dance with her.
+At the beginning of the novel, Fitzwilliam Darcy says that Elizabeth “is tolerable, but not handsome enough to tempt me” to dance with her.
 In this remark of Darcy, there is concealed irony, and even Darcy is not conscious of this ironic statement.
 After very few days of making this remark, Darcy is Bewitched by Elizabeth’s beauty and charm.
-He is not only ready to dance with her but proposes her for marriage as well.
+He is not only ready to dance with her but proposes to her for marriage as well.

 There is irony in Elizabeth’s remarks when: